 READ:CURRent Description Performs a current measurement for the selected channels, returns the result and clears the measurement buffer.
-It will also stop any ongoing measurements and reset the This command sets the trigger source to IMMediate, and therefore will always answer promptly (unless APERture is large and COUNt > 1).
+It will also stop any ongoing measurements and reset the trigger system.

-READ[n][:CURRent]? [channel\list] Syntax

-Arguments

-Example(s)

-Query response

-Returns all measurement data in the measurement buffer in ASCII format.
-If multiple channels are specified by channel\list, then all data from the first channel in the list is returned followed by all data from the second channel in the channel\list etc. separated
+This command sets the trigger source to IMMediate, and therefore will always answer promptly (unless APERture is large and COUNt > 1).
+Syntax READ[n][:CURRent]? [channel_list] Arguments None Query response Returns all measurement data in the measurement buffer in ASCII format.
+If multiple channels are specified by channel_list, then all data from the first channel in the list is returned followed by all data from the second channel in the channel_list etc. separated by commas.

-by commas.